 This Maple Syrup Biscuits recipe (shared below) that my Mom uses is from the 1998 Vermont Maple Festival cookbook.
-The Vermont Maple Festival is still going strong, and is now in it’s 53rd year.
+The Vermont Maple Festival is still going strong.
 It’s truly a one of a kind experience where you can indulge in endless maple treats and learn about the history of maple in Vermont.
 It’s hard to decide between the maple creemees, donuts, cotton candy, sugar on snow, pie, popcorn, fudge, and the list goes on!
 For the grown-ups – there is maple wine, beer and spirits too.

 When you enjoy maple products, you’re supporting local farmers who make Vermont maple syrup – many who are also dairy farmers, like my family.

 The land that my family cares for as part of their dairy farm has over 5,700 maple trees on 106 acres that are tapped for sap to make syrup.
 My brother, Eric, does a lot of the tapping of the trees – which is the process of putting little spouts into each of the trees before the sap starts flowing out of the tree in the spring.

 And now, for the best part, the recipe!

 - 2 cups flour

 - 1/2 cup water

 - Sift dry ingredients together.
 Cut in shortening.
 Stir in milk.
 Form into ball.
 Roll or pat dough to 1/2″ thick and cut using a cookie cutter.